Skip to content

 A mailbox rule moved the message to a subfolder No

-Recipient views email in Outlook for iOS or Android No
+Recipient reads email in Outlook for iOS or Android No

-Troubleshooting tip: If Recall This Message is grayed out or missing from the Actions menu, your mailbox type is IMAP rather than Exchange.
-There is no workaround — check with your IT admin or email provider to confirm your account type.
+If Recall This Message is grayed out or missing from the Actions menu, your mailbox is IMAP rather than Exchange.
+There is no workaround — confirm your account type with your IT admin or email provider.

 Send a Brief Follow-Up Email

-If the email was already opened or sent to an external address, write a short follow-up immediately: “Please disregard my previous email — sent in error.”
+If the email was already opened or went to an external address, write a short follow-up immediately: “Please disregard my previous email — sent in error.”
 One sentence is enough.
-A lengthy apology draws more attention to the original mistake.
+A lengthy apology only draws more attention to the original mistake.

 Use Undo Send on Outlook.com

-After clicking Send on Outlook.com, an Undo toast notification appears at the bottom of the screen for about five seconds.
+After you click Send on Outlook.com, an Undo toast appears at the bottom of the screen for about five seconds.
 Click it to cancel delivery before the message leaves your account.
-This works for any recipient — including Gmail addresses — and is far more reliable than the recall feature.
+This works for any recipient — including Gmail addresses — and I find it far more reliable than recall.

 Add a Send Delay Rule (Best Long-Term Fix)